- How can I obtain information about HLS?

 - What are the eligibility requirements for applying to the Harvard Law School J.D. program?

 You are eligible to apply if you will have a bachelor’s degree by August of the year you intend to enroll at HLS.
-You must also take the Law School Admission Test (LSAT) before the February 1 application deadline (no later than the December LSAT administration) in order for your application to be guaranteed consideration.
+You must also take either the LSAT or GRE tests as part of your application requirements.

 - Does HLS offer any part-time or summer programs?